Addressing Addiction When Drug Use Is Part of Life

 Harm Reduction Programs

-Harm reduction refers to programs, policies, and practices designed to reduce the harms associated with substance abuse.
+Harm reduction refers to programs, policies, and practices designed to reduce the harms associated with substance use.
 As its name implies, harm reduction programs focus on the reduction of harm associated with drug use rather than the elimination of such use.11

-Finally, those overseeing and/or involved in a harm reduction program admit that, while many people who use drugs are not addicted, they can still benefit from available resources to help prevent or reduce harm caused by drug abuse.11
+Finally, those overseeing and/or involved in a harm reduction program admit that, while many people who use drugs are not addicted, they can still benefit from available resources to help prevent or reduce harm caused by drug use.11

 Legalization Pros and Cons

+Legalization has been proposed as another way to deal with drug use.
 Many people view the current laws—particularly for drugs such as marijuana—as too punitive and the source of problems such as prison overcrowding and drug cartels.

 Debate over legalization of certain substances is ongoing.
 For example, under federal law, marijuana is still treated as a controlled substance, though a number of states have legalized it for medical and recreational use (46 states have legalized marijuana for medical use and 9 states and the District of Columbia have legalized it for recreational use).15,16